nickpoison/tsa5/textRcode.md

 >  __Note__ when you are in a code block below, you can copy the contents of the block by moving your mouse to the upper right corner and clicking on the copy icon ( __&#10697;__ ).

+> The code below is based on `astsa` version 2.2 or higher, so a few things won't work with lower versions.

 ---
 ---